Managing pre-employment medicals? Ask these key questions

 • Link provided to all candidates during the recruitment process

-• Questionnaire reviewed by DHS Medical Assessment Team and statement of results with clear fit/unfit guidance and recommendations for reasonable adjustment provided
+• Questionnaire reviewed by our Medical Assessment Team and statement of results with clear fit/unfit guidance and recommendations for reasonable adjustment provided

 The solution was fully embraced by the Society and provided the following benefits: